 This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail.
-Not to mention time and embarrassment.
+Also wasted mention time and embarrassment.

 Delaware alcohol laws apply to residents.
 But also to visitors.
-Visitors need to know that its laws may be different from those of their home state.
+Visitors need to know that its laws may be different from those at home.
 Note that not knowing the law is no excuse.

 I. Minimum Age Laws